Welcome to the VarSeq VSClinical AMP Tutorial!

 It is also important to notice the multiple PubMed IDs shown in the Interpretation text box of the ERBB2 Gene Summary section.
 Since these PubMed IDs have been written in the format (PMID: 12345678), they have been automatically recognized and listed in the Inline References: array below the Interpretation text box.
 These PubMed IDs and titles will also be automatically included and populated in the final report.

 Scroll down to the ERBB2 Amplification Clinical Evidence section and change the filter Disease / Tissue Specific: option to All to look at clinical evidence for this gene within all cancer tumor types.
-This brings in almost 100 clinically relevant drug trial entries for this specific mutation in the ERBB2 gene covering all cancer types.
+This brings in over 100 clinically relevant drug trial entries for this specific mutation in the ERBB2 gene covering all cancer types.

 Data from this table can be used to populate the clinically relevant interpretation section for drug interactions which will be carried to the final report.